openscriptures/HebrewLexicon/readme.md

 5. HebrewLexicon.pdf documentation for all parts of the lexicon.

-6.	index.html and its HomeFiles directory have been added to provide a a home page for the lexicon project.
+6.	index.html and its HomeFiles directory have been added to provide a home page for the lexicon project.

 TWOT numbers are included for reference purposes only.
 We are in no way directly transcribing the Theological Wordbook of the Old Testament.